openebs/openebs/contribute/process/oep-template.md

 ## Table of Contents

-A table of contents is helpful for quickly jumping to sections of a OEP and for highlighting any additional information provided beyond the standard OEP template.
+A table of contents is helpful for quickly jumping to sections of an OEP and for highlighting any additional information provided beyond the standard OEP template.
 [Tools for generating][] a table of contents from markdown are available.

 * [Table of Contents](#table-of-contents)